For COVID-19 storage and handling information for health care providers click here.

-The Rhode Island State-Supplied Adult and Childhood Vaccine programs provide vaccine to healthcare providers to immunize people of all ages.
-A table with details about these vaccines, including their age indications, is available for healthcare providers.
+The Rhode Island State-Supplied Vaccine (SSV) program provides vaccine to healthcare providers to immunize people of all ages.
+A table with details about these vaccines, including their age indications, is available.

 Children are required to have certain immunizations before they enter child care, pre-kindergarten, kindergarten, 7th, 8th, 9th, and 12th grade.
 They can be exempted from immunizations for either religious or medical reasons.
 A medical exemption certificate must be signed by a medical provider.
 A religious exemption certificate can be signed by a parent/guardian or student (18+).

 Adults who are not in one of these categories can be vaccinated as follows:

 |Where/how to vaccinate

 |Doctor's office/privately-purchased vaccine, St. Joseph Center for Health and Human Services - Adult Walk-in, community health center, or a pharmacy

 |Uninsured and unable to pay